Zlob/php-json-server/README.md

 ##Example

-You an use this json-server with any php web framework.
-Here is some examples how to integrate it with Laravel
+You can use this library with any php web framework.
+Here is example how to integrate it with Laravel 5.1:

-* First, you need to create controller:
+* First, you need to create controller, where we will use php-json-server:

 ``` php
 <?php